webpack/webpack.js.org/src/content/configuration/optimization.md

   - EugeneHlushko
 ---

-Optimization configuration allows you to control the webpack output optimization level
+Optimization configuration allows you to control the webpack output optimization level.

 ## `optimization.minimize`

 `boolean`

-Tell webpack to minimize the javascript output using the [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) It is set to `true` by default in `production` [mode](/concepts/mode/)
+Tell webpack to minimize the JavaScript output using the [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) It is set to `true` by default in `production` [mode](/concepts/mode/)

 __webpack.config.js__